eschan145/DieKnow/README.md

 ### For Python

 1. Install Python 3.
 On most school computers it should be installed by default.
 2. Click on **Releases**, found on the right side panel.
-If you're feeling brave, you can download the latest development ZIP.
-Note that this may not be as subject to as much testing as release branches, so downloading it is not recommended.
+You can download the latest ZIP if you want, but it may not be tested and therefore may be unstable.

    ![releases](screenshots/releases.png)